 Our 2017 Mitsubishi i-MiEV ES arrived nearly identical to the i-MiEV that first debuted in 2010.
 There is no AUX input (you read that correctly), no Bluetooth connection, and no middle seat in the rear (a plastic cover that hides access to the tire inflator awkwardly fills that middle seat).
 Our loaner vehicle was priced around $23,000 and buyers in California can look forward to a nice $10,000 in tax rebates to push the final cost under $15,000.
 That price makes the i-MiEV the most inexpensive all-electric vehicle in the US.

 This particular week that we had the EV was projected to be one of the coldest and rainy weeks of the year.
 This didn’t bode well for us as most EVs struggle with their electric heaters and the i-MiEV would be no exception.
-The first day of my normal commute would see clear skies and over 68 miles from a full charge headed downhill into the office.
+The first day of my normal commute would see clear skies and over 68 miles from a full charge as we headed down the hill to the office.
 But heading back up the hill would be more concerning as clear freeways (70MPH speeds) and an incline would lead to a dismal 46-mile range.
 We coasted home on a prayer with 5 miles left on the clock.

-Even though the i-MiEV has a limited range it is thankfully equipped with a DC or CHAdeMO Level 3 charging capability.
+Even though the i-MiEV has a limited range, it is thankfully equipped with a DC or CHAdeMO Level 3 charging capability.
 Using the Blink app we were able to find a local DC charging station only a couple miles away.
 While the promise of a full charge in about 30 minutes is great, reality can be somewhat of a letdown.
-With each charge, the Blink charger would give up after 15 minutes and took multiple sessions and over 45 minutes for an 80% charge.
+With each charge, the Blink charger would give up after 15 minutes and took multiple sessions, totaling over 45 minutes in all, for an 80% charge.
 This seems to be a frequent issue with the public DC charging stations as we had the same problem with the Kia Soul EV.
 This may make longer trips a bit of a chore but most owners will keep their i-MiEV drives limited to in the city.
 Therefore, if you are looking for a limited commuter with plenty of character – Mitsubishi may be worth a look.
-If you are looking for less planning and more range and are willing to pay a bit more then the i-MiEV may not be for you.
+If you are looking for less planning, more range, and are willing to pay a bit more then the i-MiEV may not be for you.